meghaphone/FaceDetection/README.md

 Boilerplate code is provided to help with getting the image from the camera roll to prepare for using Vision for face detection.

+# Instructions
-Fill in the necessary code to perform the steps starting in the `detectFaces` function, listed in comments labelled as:
+Starting in the `ViewController`'s `detectFaces` function, fill in the necessary code to perform the 3 steps listed in comments.
 1. Ask
 2. Machinery
 3. Results